NEPAH Official Contest Rules

 12. Illegal drug use is prohibited.

-13. All rules and regulations imposed by the Northeast Puppy and Handler Contest must be followed.
-Failure to do so may result in removal from the Northeast Puppy and Handler Contest, which would result in immediate disqualification.
+13. All rules and regulations imposed by the Northeast Pet and Handler Contest must be followed.
+Failure to do so may result in removal from the Northeast Pet and Handler Contest, which would result in immediate disqualification.

 14. These rules may be amended by the Producers of the contest if need arises.
 If this occurs, all parties involved will be notified.